 In addition, having leadership around to participate and supervise progress sets a productive tone.
-In the next stage of the cycle, development goals can be altered for the holiday season.
-This might be a good opportunity for employees to work together as a team.
+Development goals can be altered for the holiday season and give opportunities for different employees to work together as a team.
 Not only will there be more creative ideas, but they will have other people to be accountable to.

 When rating their progress, make sure that the floor is open to express any concerns or questions.
 Be sure to provide any constructive feedback at this stage and acknowledge the progress that they have already achieved.
 It's a great opportunity for improvement and recognition of your employees' performance.